top of page

 1. Photo Storage

 Storing photos for me is quite simple.
-My phone backs up to google photos, which means all I have to do is check to make sure everything everything synced up before deleted ALL my photos off my phone.
-Thats right, almost everything.
+My phone backs up to Google Photos, which means all I have to do is check to make sure everything synced up before deleting ALL my photos off my phone.
+That's right, almost everything.
 The only photos I keep on my phone are my top 10 favorite photos from my wedding (since people so frequently ask, and I love to look).
-But everything else gets deleted since I can access it all on google photos.
+But everything else gets deleted since I can access it all on Google Photos.

 2. Google Calendar